sanketsudake/jog/README.md

 With a So,This tool can on-the-fly convert JSON log to traditional space-separated flat line log, friendly for developers.
 It then removes the effort to maintenain different output format for different environments (for ex.
 JSON log for test / production, but flat line log for local development).

+## Design thinking

+1. Feature should be flexible and customizable, but the default one should work well enough.

+2. Detect to get default

 ## Detailed Feature list

-   One of most-important design decision for Jog is that we should provide flexible and customizable feature but the default one should work well enough without customization and configuration.

    Anyway, although the feature list below is a little bit tedious and long but it is reserved to go through them quckly so that we could fully use Jog.
 It is a roadmap as well, with implementation status indicated.